codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/09 IP ADDRESSES.md

 > An **DEF-IP address** (Internet Protocol address) is a unique numerical identifier assigned to each device connected to a computer network that uses the Internet Protocol for communication.

-This number is calculated through a technique known as IP addressing & subnetting, but that is for another day.
+This number is calculated through a technique known as IP addressing & subnetting.
 What's important to understand here is that IP addresses can change from device to device but cannot be active simultaneously more than once within the same network.

 IP Addresses follow a set of standards known as protocols.
-These protocols are the backbone of networking and force many devices to communicate in the same language, which is something that we'll come onto another time.
+These protocols are the backbone of networking and force many devices to communicate in the same language.
 However, we should recall that devices can be on both a private and public network.
 Depending on where they are will determine what type of IP address they have: a public or private IP address.

 A public address is used to identify the device on the Internet, whereas a private address is used to identify a device amongst other devices.
 Take the table & screenshot below as an example.
 Here we have two devices on a private network:

 |   |   |   |
 |---|---|---|